dethos/worker-ddns/README.md

 # Worker DDNS

-This repository provides two simple scripts that together will allow you to build a simple and efficient DDNS system using Cloudflare Workers and DNS.
+This repository provides two simple scripts that, together, will allow you to build a simple and efficient DDNS system using Cloudflare Workers and DNS.

 **Example use case:** You have a machine where the IP address is dynamically assigned and changes frequently.

-The `agent.py` will regularly contact the CF worker running the `worker.js` code, that will in turn use the cloudflare API to update the DNS record in question with the new IP address.
+The `agent.py` will regularly contact the CF worker running the `worker.js` code, that will in turn use the Cloudflare API to update the DNS record in question with the new IP address.

 ## Why use Workers

-Because we don't want to signup to an extra external service, we want to apply the principle of the least privilege and the name should belong to a domain we control.
+Because we don't want to sign up for an extra external service, we want to apply the principle of the least privilege, and the name should belong to a domain we control.

-Since Cloudflare API Token permissions aren't granular enough to limit the token access to a single DNS record, we place a worker in front of it (this way the token with extra priviledges never leaves cloudflare's servers).
+Since Cloudflare API Token permissions aren't granular enough to limit the token access to a single DNS record, we place a worker in front of it (this way the token with extra privileges, never leaves Cloudflare's servers).

 ## Usage

-Both scripts (`worker.js` and `agent.py`) don't require any extra dependencies, so they can be copied right out of the repository tothe destination without any extra steps.
+Both scripts (`worker.js` and `agent.py`) don't require any extra dependencies (they rely only on the existing "standard libraries"), so they can be copied, right out of the repository to the destination without any extra steps.

 Before starting, you need to create a new API Token on your Cloudflare's profile page with permissions to edit the DNS records of one of your domains (Zone).